History of books in Brazil: Publishing in Rio de Janeiro

-Another prominent firm was the Swiss Leuzinger, founded by Georg Leuzinger (1813–1892), who arrived in Rio de Janeiro in 1832, and until 1840 had saved enough to buy the oldest stationery outlet of the city, "the Red Book" of Jean Charles Bouvier, at Rua do Ouvidor, 31.
+Another prominent firm was Casa Leuzinger, founded by George Leuzinger (1813–1892), who arrived in Rio de Janeiro in 1832, and until 1840 had saved enough to buy the oldest stationery outlet of the city, "Ao Livro Encadernado" of Jean Charles Bouvier, at Rua do Ouvidor, 31.
 In 1852, Leuzinger acquired Typographia Franceza, founded by Jean Soleil Saint Amand in 1837, and in 1841 published the first poems of Joaquim Norberto, "Modulações Poéticas", and the first two editions, in 1844 and 1845, of "A Moreninha", by Joaquim Manuel de Macedo.
 Under the direction of Leuzinger, this became one of the best equipped printing houses in the country.
 Leuzinger had much involvement in the development of wood engraving (woodcut) in the country, and in 1843, brought from Germany two talented engravers wood, Eduard Hüslemann and R. Rollenberger.
 In 1850, Rollenberger died of yellow fever and Hüslemann returned to Germany, but left behind many apprentices in Brazil.
 Leuzinger was responsible, among other things, for the introduction of illustrated postcards in the country, and ventured into photography too.
 The 54 woodcuts that illustrate the book of Louis and Elizabeth Agassiz, "Journey in Brazil", 1868, are by Leuzinger.
 As a press, the Leuzinger survived under the name "Gráfica Ouvidor".